Top 10 best ballet variations for beginners

 Classic Variations Every Ballerina Should Know

 Classic ballet variations are the bedrock of a ballerina’s repertoire.
 These pieces test a dancer’s technical abilities, artistic expression, and versatility.
-Dancers should be familiar with the ballet variations often required for competitions, ensuring they select age-appropriate pieces to perform.
+Dancers should be familiar with the variations often required for competitions and ensure they select age-appropriate pieces to perform.

 These two variations lay the groundwork for more advanced and contemporary pieces.